TomasZlamal/UniLang/README.md

 Language-agnostic way of handling multiple languages in PHP using predefined structures (also using markdown).
 ## Usage
 ### The template
-First, you need to define a file with the structure of your webpage home_structure.wps.md:
+First, you need to define a file with the structure of your webpage using markdown.

+home_structure.wps.md:
 ```md
 # Name